 197,000 people to keep electric rates as low as possible; and 2) It operates energy-efficiency programs that can slash the individual's electric bill and reduce the price of new appliances.

-Community Services is the largest human service provider in Dukes County.
-It serves 6,000 residents and visitors each year with five programs: Visiting Nurses, Women's Support Services, Early Childhood Programs, Island Counseling Center, and Island Community Resources.
+Martha’s Vineyard Community Services (MVCS) is the largest education, health and human service provider in Dukes County.
+MVCS serves over 6,000 year-round and seasonal residents are served each year through six core programs: CONNECT to end violence, Disability Services, Early Childhood Programs, Island Counseling Center, Island Wide Youth Collaborative, and the Thrift Shop.
+For more information visit www.mvcommunityservices.com.

 Elder Services is a private, not-for-profit, community-based organization.
 Since our founding in 1972, we have been dedicated to promoting the welfare and enhancing the quality of life of elders, as well as helping them to maintain maximum independence and dignity.
 Our organization works with the community to identify and respond to the needs, problems, and concerns of elders and their families.